ananis25/funsql-python/README.md

 `funsql` is a python library to write SQL queries in a way that is more composable.

-The initial implementation is mostly a line by line port of the Julia library [FunSQL.jl](https://github.com/MechanicalRabbit/FunSQL.jl/).
+The initial implementation is mostly a direct port of the Julia library [FunSQL.jl](https://github.com/MechanicalRabbit/FunSQL.jl/).
 Thanks to the original authors who have been refining the idea for some time!
 While I try improve the documentation here, go over to the parent repository which motivates the project.

 The `docs` directory has examples on how to use the library.
 * `using-nodes.ipynb` - shows how to use FunSQL to construct SQL queries.
 This is the user facing API.